 We can consider how much organizations are willing to pay for data held captive by ransomware, which effectively locks access until the ransom is paid or other measures are taken.
 This can be automated or via a more personalized method.
 That amount is rising, according to information from Cover.

-Additionally, the number of businesses that pay up when a ransomware attack hits is increasing.
+Additionally, the number of businesses that pay up when a ransomware attack hits are increasing.

 - According to CyberEdge, 57.5 percent of companies paid the ransom in 2020.
 This is up from 45.1 percent in 2019 and 38.7 percent in 2018.